felipecarrillo100/ngx-json-contextmenu-workspace/projects/ngx-json-contextmenu/README.md

 You are done!
 At this moment you should have a fully functional context menu.

 ## Advanced options
-The component `ngx-json-contextmenu` supports multiple options:
+The component `ngx-json-contextmenu` supports the next options:
  * menuClass: allows you to define a class to customize the style
  * rtl: if true then right-to-left rtl is applied to the context menu
  * disabled: Disables the context menu, if true not context menu will be displayed

 ## Style customization
-Define a class with `menuClass` then add the css style for it
+Define a class with `menuClass` then add the custom css style for it.
+Here an example
 ```scss
 /** Adding Custom Styling To Context Menu */
 .my-custom-style {